lossendae/vue-table/docs/examples/case-study.md

 # Case study

 ::: tip
-For the following walkthrough, I'm using a data provider component to simulate call to the server.
+In the the following example, I'm using a data provider component to simulate call to the server.
 This is inspired by the excellent [VueJS course](https://adamwathan.me/advanced-vue-component-design/) made by Adam Wathan
 :::

-In this tutorial we'll review a few of the options available in order to build a dynamic table from a user list.
+In this tutorial we'll review a few of the options available in order to build a dynamic table.

 Let's say that we have a user list fetched from a server side script and we build a UI for it.